jcblaisecruz02/nmt-transformer/README.md

 * PyTorch v1.x.
 * NVIDIA Apex for FP16 training.
 * NVIDIA GPU (all experiments were run on NVIDIA Tesla V100 GPUs).
-* [PyTorch LAMB](https://github.com/cybertronai/pytorch-lamb) (Optional) for LAMB optimizer.
-* [HuggingFace Transformers](https://huggingface.co/transformers/index.html) (Optional) for AdamW and linear warmup scheduler.

 # Data Processing

 I use the WMT 14 German-English parallel corpus for training our Transformer model.
-A preprocessed version can be accessed through the Stanford NLP Group's website [here](https://nlp.stanford.edu/projects/nmt/).
-For testing, I use the Newstest 2014 parallel corpus for English and German.
+A preprocessed (pretokenized) version can be accessed through the Stanford NLP Group's website [here](https://nlp.stanford.edu/projects/nmt/).
+For testing, I use the Newstest 2013 parallel corpus for English and German.
 The test data can also be found in the same site.

 Download the data as follows:
 ```